stickycode/bootstrap-example/README.md

 ## Running the HelloWorld command with an argument

+  This one prints out the vector of position and count up to the number given with a pause between

     java -jar bootstrap-applications/target/sticky-boostrap-applications-0.1-SNAPSHOT-bootstrap.jar HelloWorld 2

   > This is not a number HelloWorld
   > Hello world (1,0)!
   > Hello world (1,1)!